underthevalley/RowUp/README.md

 # RowUp
-A WatchOS app for counting rows on knit/crochet projects
+A WatchOS app for counting rows and keep track on knit/crochet projects